Don't let an allergy hinder your travels

 Like all of our pre-existing conditions travel insurance policies, you are more than likely to be eligible for cover on both a single trip and annual multi-trip basis:

-- Annual multi-trip: for the frequent traveller, you will be financially protected for an unlimited amount trips, each up to 31 days across 12 months.
+- Annual multi-trip: for the frequent traveller, you will be protected for an unlimited amount trips, each up to 31 days across 12 months.

 Is an allergy a pre-existing medical condition?